nreaLms/halflife-featureful/README.md

 * env_modeltrain - like env_spritetrain, but with animated model and configurable movement sound.
 * env_warpball - easy way to create a teleportation effect for monster spawns.
 Also can be set as a template for monstermaker.
 * trigger_killmonster - kill monster (possibly gibbing), playing random death animation.
+* trigger_timer - continuously fire the same target over random delays.
+* game_player_settings - give starting weapons, configure starting armor and health in singleplayer.
+* multi_trigger - alternative to multi_manager for which J.A.C.K. can show connections to its targets.
+* item_flashlight can be enabled to give player flashlight without giving a suit.

 ### Wall chargers features